 How to apply

 Standard entry requirements apply.
-A typical offer would be 280 UCAS tariff points for qualifications included in the UCAS Tariff.
-In addition, applicants are expected to have studied an art or art-related subject in an A level or BTEC Level 3 Diploma, or equivalent qualification; or a Foundation Diploma in Art and Design.
+A typical offer would be BCC at A-Level or DMM at BTEC .
+In addition, applicants are expected to have studied an art or art-related subject in an A-Level or BTEC Level 3 Diploma, or equivalent qualification; or a Foundation Diploma in Art and Design.
 Applicants are interviewed and are requested to provide a portfolio of their own work in Art and Design.
 International students may submit their portfolio electronically.
 Students with a relevant HND or Foundation Degree with a suitable profile of achievement may be admitted onto year two or three.

 Foundation Entry Requirements